hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Creating Custom Friends Lists.md

 ![](img/FriendsList/25.png)

-And you will see the declined message appear for the original sender:
+* You'll see the declined message appear for the original sender:

 ![](img/FriendsList/26.png)